Table of Contents

 - Garnish w/ a lime wedge

 Daiquiri is a cocktail you'd easily fall in love with.
 A combination of lime juice, white rum, and sugar syrup, this cocktail will surely have your taste buds aching for more!
-No wonder, it’s one of the most ordered bar drinks in the world.
+No wonder, it’s one of the best and most ordered bar cocktails in the world.
 We have the perfect Daiquiri recipe for you to try-which you can serve frozen too!

 - Pour the rum, lime juice, and simple syrup into a shaker respectively.